Rush Limbaugh behind the golden EIB microphone, the EIB Southern Command meeting and surpassing all audience expectations on a daily basis.

 So now here we've got ethanol in boats that's causing damage to boat motors and so forth.

-Uh and people have no choice but then to use it.
+And people have no choice but then to use it.

-We just see everything being announced by this administration, all the money we're going to be spending, it's just, you know, you worry about your kids, you worry about your grandkids.
+We just see everything being announced by this administration, all the money we're going to be spending.

-I Mr. Limbaugh, I just don't think my kids are going to have the ability to exercise freedom and opportunity and prosperity like I've had.
+Mr. Limbaugh, I just don't think my kids are going to have the ability to exercise freedom and opportunity and prosperity like I've had.

-We're getting to the point now where uh with all this debt and all this liberty that is being taken away under the guise of security, you start wondering at some point, you know, are we seeing the demise of the country?
+We're getting to the point now where with all this debt and all this liberty that is being taken away under the guise of security, you start wondering at some point, you know, are we seeing the demise of the country?

-It's not gonna be instant, it's it's not gonna be something happens tomorrow, but you know, it you you reach the tipping point when fifty percent or more of the people are willing to give up their freedom in order for whatever their wants and needs happen to be that they believe the government can provide for them, then we have a real challenge.
+But, you know, you reach the tipping point when 50% or more of the people are willing to give up their freedom in order for whatever their wants and needs happen to be that they believe the government can provide for them.

 And we have been inching that way.